How to Introduce a Comforter to Your Baby

 Two of our most loved designs are:

-- Baby Sleep Comforter for Self-Soothing – Tractor Satin Security Blanket 2-Pack - a beautifully illustrated tractor design on a soft muslin body with a premium satin trim.
-Perfect for little ones who love the outdoors, animals, and all things countryside.
+- Forest Animal Satin Comforter 2-Pack - a beautifully illustrated woodland design on a soft muslin body with a premium satin trim.

-- Baby Sleep Comforter for Self-Soothing – Whimsical Meadow Woodland Satin Security Blanket 2-Pack - a dreamy woodland scene in soft, calming tones.
-Gentle, gender-neutral, and utterly lovely.
+- Sleeping Bears Satin Comforter 2-Pack - a dreamy, gentle design in soft, calming tones.
+Gender-neutral and utterly lovely.

 When to Start